-Possession of a minimum of a bachelor’s and master’s degree that was conferred in behavior analysis or other natural science, education, human services, engineering, medicine or a field related to behavior analysis and approved by the BACB from any of the following:
+Possession of a minimum of a bachelor’s and master’s degree that were conferred in behavior analysis or other natural science, education, human services, engineering, medicine, or a field related to behavior analysis and approved by the BACB from any of the following:

-1. United States or Canadian institution of higher education fully or provsionally accredited by a regional, state, provincial or national accrediting body; or
+1. United States or Canadian institution of higher education fully or provisionally accredited by a regional, state, provincial, or national accrediting body or

 B. Training and Experience Requirements

-Coursework: The applicant must complete 225 classroom hours of graduate level instruction (see Acceptable Coursework below) in the following content areas and for the numer of hours specified:
+Course work: The applicant must complete 225 classroom hours of graduate-level instruction (see Acceptable Course work below) in the following content areas and for the number of hours specified:

-c.
-Behavioral assessment and Selecting intervention outcomes & strategies – 35 hours
+- Behavioral assessment and selecting intervention outcomes and strategies-35 hours

-e.
-Measurement of behavior and Displaying & interpreting behavioral data – 20 hours
+- Measurement of behavior and displaying and interpreting behavioral data-20 hours

-f.
-Behavioral change procedures and Systems support – 45 hours
+- Behavioral change procedures and systems support-45 hours

 Students are required to visit http://bacb.com to fully understand the requirements to sit for the examinations and become certified.

-To apply to the program complete the online application www.wcsu.edu/graduate/aba-application.asp.
+To apply to the program, complete the online application at www.wcsu.edu/graduate/aba-application.asp.